liqcs2026/liqcs2026.github.io/index.md

 Topics include, but are not limited to:

-- Logical systems for quantum and probabilistic computation
+- Logical systems for quantum computation
 - Type theory for quantum programming languages
-- Quantum lambda calculi, rewriting systems and process calculi
+- Models of quantum computation: lambda calculi, term rewriting systems, process calculi, …
-- Denotational, operational and categorical semantics
+- Quantum denotational, operational, and categorical semantics
-- Realisability, game semantics and algebraic models
+- Realisability, game semantics, and algebraic models for quantum systems
 - Logics for verification and reasoning about quantum programs and protocols
 - Formal methods for quantum and hybrid quantum–classical systems
 - Interactions between quantum information theory and logic
+- Foundational aspects of quantum programming
-- Foundational aspects of quantum programming and quantum cryptography
+- Foundational aspects of quantum cryptography

 If in doubt about the suitability of your submission, feel free to contact the organisers.